Get THE RACK DEMO

 Most breeding projects need 3+ years to show true profitability.
 Factor in missed seasons, smaller clutches, and market fluctuations.

+Year 2-3 projections: breeding becomes more consistent, operating costs stabilize, market conditions fluctuate, and equipment needs replacement or upgrades.
 Smart breeders track cumulative ROI across multiple seasons.
-One bad year doesn't kill the project, but it impacts long-term returns.
+One bad year does not kill the project, but it impacts long-term returns.

 Market Factors That Destroy ROI